WOMEN IN HISTORY - SARA LUCY BAGBY (LAST FUGITIVE SLAVE)

 BACKGROUND

-On October 3, 1860, Bagby fled from slavery in Wheeling.
-Her arrest in Cleveland, OH on January 19, 1861 became a test case of the Fugitive Slave Act.
+On October 3, 1860, Bagby fled from slavery in Wheeling, Virginia.
+Her arrest in Cleveland, Ohio on January 19, 1861, became a test case of the Fugitive Slave Act.
 Wheeling resident John Goshorn and his son showed proof of ownership and the federal court ordered her return to Virginia.
 She was one of the last slaves retuned to bondage under the law.
+After the war ended, eventually Lucy married George Johnson and returned to live in Cleveland, Ohio.

 BIBLIOGRAPHY